Art-Sells/HPM/HPMCodeBase/MASS/LPP/readme.md

 ### In Summary:

-LPP (using MASS v1) gives up a small portion of upside in exchange for massive downside insulation built to render bear markets obsolete.
+LPP (using MASS v1) gives up a small portion of upside in exchange for no downside insulation built to render bear markets obsolete.

 #### Bull Market Simulation Log